1990 Western Australian Labor Party leadership spill: Background

-Leadership election
+Leadership spill

 State Secretary Stephen Smith, FMWU Secretary Jim McGinty, and seven Labor politicians – Carmen Lawrence, David Parker, Ian Taylor, Kay Hallahan, Keith Wilson, Geoff Gallop and Pam Beggs – met together to discuss Peter Dowding's leadership.
 They decided that he should be forced out of the leadership.
 By 7 February 1990, the majority of the 47 members of the Labor caucus had signed a letter calling for Dowding's resignation.
 Minister for Education and Aboriginal Affairs Carmen Lawrence and Minister for Police and Emergency Services, Conservation and Land Management, and Waterways Ian Taylor were seen as most likely to win the leadership, with Lawrence having a slight edge over Taylor.

 On 8 February 1990, Dowding returned early from the World Economic Forum in Switzerland in order to shore up his leadership, spending the next several days speaking to party members in an attempt to ensure their support.
 He also held a cabinet meeting on 9 February.

 At a caucus meeting on 12 February, Dowding and his deputy, David Parker, resigned from their positions.
 Lawrence was elected as the leader of the Labor Party, making her the first female premier in Australia.
 Taylor was elected as the deputy leader of the party, making him the deputy premier of Western Australia.
 Both were elected unopposed.
 Lawrence was seen as a good candidate as she had little association with WA Inc. Dowding criticised the leadership challenge, saying that the timing was premature and was done to help Labor win the federal election, rather than for what's good for the state.